 What I’m getting at is that you shouldn’t need an elaborate excuse (er, I’m doing a sociology paper on 90s pre-teen magazines!) or pretend you’re just doing this to please a member of the target audience (my babysitting charges love Elephant & Piggie!), before you read/watch/play something that interests you.

 Parents and teachers: if your sixth-grader still reads the Disney Fairies books, or if you catch your sixteen-year old curled up with a Wimpy Kid diary, let them be!
 They’ve clearly found something worthwhile in their reading choices.
 You can certainly talk up the books you’d like them to add to their TBR piles, but don’t…do not…I repeat: DO.
 NOT.
 Shame or discourage your reader if their personal choices don’t conform to the highest level they’re capable of.

-You might even be surprised by some of the insights they gain — even subconsciously — from books that aren’t explicitly about Serious Subjects or Real World Issues.
+You might even be surprised by some of the insights they gain — even subconsciously — from books that aren’t explicitly about serious subjects.
 Seriously, chat me up in the comments about what Bruce Coville’s Unicorn Chronicles can teach us about immigration and religion and extremism and indigenous rights.
 Or, notice that those skinny media tie-ins are teaching your reader to value diversity precisely by focusing on zany adventures instead of on the characters’ races or ethnicities or religious backgrounds.

 In other words: don’t worry so much about having a correct or appropriate reading experience.
 Just as you can’t fully prevent kids from encountering tough subjects “before they’re ready,” you also can’t force people to “grow up” their reading tastes — especially if your definition of growing up means a strictly linear progression away from the person you were and the stories you liked before.
 Read the stories that call to you, no matter which part of the library they’re calling from!